 The small club was under-resourced, largely due to poor historical management decisions.
-As volunteers were running it, they struggled to maintain the rigorous requirements of the highly-regulated club industry.
+Under the control of volunteers the club struggled to maintain the rigorous requirements of the highly-regulated club industry.

 We helped the board review their position, explore all their options and eventually determine that the club couldn't trade its way out of difficulty, even with our guidance.
 We recommended that the club explore an amalgamation and advised them through the process.